ParsianRoboticLab/ssl-fedit/README.md

 `/usr/local/share data`

-In order to install ssl-fedit to the default position, you need administrator privileges I will.
-The installation location depends on `-prefix` option of configure script You can change it.
+In order to install ssl-fedit to the default position, you need administrator privileges.
+The installation location depends on `--prefix` option of configure script
+You can change it.
 For details on the options that can be specified in configure, see `configure` You can reference it by executing `--help`.